 So, should I buy term or whole life insurance?

 Generally, you should consider a term life insurance policy to:

 - Help cover specific financial responsibilities like a mortgage or college expenses

-- Supplement a permanent policy or work policy
+- Supplement a permanent policy or policy through your employer

 Consider a whole life insurance policy if you want: